SelecTree: Tree Detail

 Sunset Zones 5 - 7, 9 and 14 - 21.

 Exposure Full Sun to Partial Shade.

 Seaside Tolerance is Not Suited.

 Pests & Disease Information

 Resistant to Verticillium.
-Susceptible to Goldspotted Oak Borer, Insect Galls, Carpenterworm, California Oak Moth, Pacific Oak Teig Girdler, Oak Pit Scales, Gall Wasp and Scales, Sudden Oak Death, Anthracnose, Oak Root Rot, Brown Rot, Annosus Root Disease, Mistletoe, Powdery Mildew and Root Rot.
+Susceptible to Goldspotted Oak Borer, Insect Galls, Carpenterworm, California Oak Moth, Pacific Oak Twig Girdler, Oak Pit Scales, Gall Wasp and Scales, Sudden Oak Death, Anthracnose, Armillaria, Brown Rot, Annosus Root Disease, Mistletoe, Powdery Mildew and Root Rot.